 Wages for Sheet Metal Worker Apprentice

 Level of Apprenticeship

 (2) An employer must not employ a sheet metal worker apprentice at a wage for actual hours worked that is lower than the wage that would be paid at the minimum wage rate prescribed in the Minimum Wage Order (General) made under the Labour Standards Code.

-10 A person who, immediately before the coming into force of these regulations, was an apprentice in an apprenticeship program under the regulations respecting the sheet metal worker trade, N.S.
+12 A person who, immediately before the coming into force of these regulations, was an apprentice in an apprenticeship program under the Sheet Metal Worker Trade Regulations, N.S.
 Reg.
-9/62, made by the Governor in Council by Order in Council dated February 21, 1962, continues as an apprentice in that apprenticeship program under these regulations.
+71/2014, continues as an apprentice in that apprenticeship program under these regulations.